shay-te/bigpipe-response/website/docs/configuration.md

   processors:
     jsx:
       # create "RemoteJsFileProcessor" named "jsx". and pass the params to the constructor
-      # will use this javascript file "bigpipe_response.processors.RollupReactProcessor.js"
+      # will pay this javascript file "bigpipe_response.processors.RollupReactProcessor.js"
       # will scan for files with the "source_ext" under the "source_paths"
       # and will convert any resource to the "target_ext" extension.
       class: bigpipe_response.processors.remote_js_file_processor.RemoteJsFileProcessor